dnyanesh779899/face-mask-detection/README.md

 Face Mask Detection 😷
+📌 Objective

-A computer vision project that uses TensorFlow and OpenCV to detect if a person is wearing a face mask.
+Detect whether a person is wearing a face mask using computer vision.

+🛠️ Approach

-The model is trained on images of people with masks and without masks.
+Collected and preprocessed images of people with masks and without masks.

-Features

-CNN-based binary image classification (mask / no mask)

-Face detection using OpenCV Haar Cascades

-Data augmentation for robust training

-Applications in public safety monitoring (airports, hospitals, offices, malls)
+Built and trained a CNN model using TensorFlow/Keras.

+Used OpenCV for face detection and preprocessing.

+Evaluated performance using accuracy, precision, recall, and F1-score.

+🎯 Skills Learned

+Image classification

+Object detection

+Model training and evaluation

+🌍 Real-World Application

+Public safety checks in areas requiring mask-wearing (e.g., airports, hospitals, offices, malls).

-Tech Stack
+💻 Tech Stack

+Python

+TensorFlow/Keras

+OpenCV

-Python, TensorFlow/Keras, OpenCV, NumPy
+NumPy